Smriti Irani's daughter running 'illegal' bar in Goa, PM Modi should sack her: Cong | Politics

 ''Is this being done without her knowledge and was the licence given without her influence,'' he asked.

+He said Smriti Irani was raising all kinds of questions against Rahul Gandhi, ''but we want to ask her -- what problem do those running bars have with those running newspapers.'' ''We are running only a newspaper and you are running illegal bars,'' he alleged.

-He also alleged that bouncers of private security have been deployed around the restaurant in Goa, to keep the media out of bounds.
+Khera also alleged that bouncers of private security have been deployed around the restaurant in Goa to keep the media out of bounds.

 ''We want to know from you under whose influence is this being done.
 Who is behind this illegal work,'' he asked.
+Later, tagging a media report about a review of Goa restaurant, Khera tweeted, ''Which Smriti Zubin Irani is lying?
+The one who on 14th April 2022 said she was proud of her daughter's restaurant or the one who today says her daughter has nothing to do with the Silly Souls Bar & Cafe?''
+Addressing a press conference in Panaji, party's Goa chief Amit Patkar alleged that a restaurant run by Irani's daughter has been under the cloud of suspicion for procuring excise licence ''by presenting forged documents''.

+He said the renewal for the licence has been applied in the name of a dead person.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)